Blue Flame Natural Gas Rocket Car

 However, when industry executives, racing enthusiasts and others made an effort to have the historic natural gas vehicle displayed in a U.S . museum, there were no takers.

-“The car was purchased for a song ($10,000) by a private collector in Europe, then later acquired by the museum in Sinsheim (Germany),” he adds.
+“The car was purchased for a song ($10,000) by a private collector in Europe, then later acquired by the museum in Sinsheim (Germany),” he added.
 “Because it was the first to exceed 1,000 kilometers per hour, it was a bigger sensation in Europe than in the U.S.A.”

 Today, natural gas supplies nearly one-fourth of U.S. energy, according to the AGA.
 Most natural gas demand comes from electricity generators – because it is the cleanest-burning fossil fuel.